agarfar/weather-app/README.md

 ## Usage

-1. Access the  application at this url:
+1. Access the  application at this url: https://agarfar.github.io/weather-app/

-2.

-3.
+2. Enter a city name into the search bar and click the search button to generate weather data

+3. Click on the listed city names from your search history to display that city's data on the page

+4. Search history is persistent through local storage and will display upon reload of the page

 ![Weather Dashboard](assets/images/Weather_Dashboard.png)

 ## Credits

-List your collaborators, if any, with links to their GitHub profiles.

-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-If you followed tutorials, include links to those here as well.
+N/A

 ## License

-The last section of a high-quality README file is the license.
-This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).
+N/A